ardsh/slonik-trpc/README.md

 });
 ```

-The virtual fields can then be selected/excluded like normal fields.
+The virtual fields can then be selected like normal fields.

 Refer to the [playground](https://stackblitz.com/github/ardsh/slonik-trpc/tree/main/examples/minimal-trpc) for a more complete example.